DIETETIC 709A/B : Professional Skills 3

 ePortfolio (Medical Nutrition Therapy, Food Service Systems & Public Health) assignment

-Students enrolled in this course are required to carry out a variety of practical and clinical work across the three domains of dietetic practice; they must satisfactorily complete all required formative and summative work to the standard that the Faculty of Medical and Health Sciences requires.
+Students enrolled in this course are required to carry out a variety of practical and clinical work across the three domains of dietetic practice; they must satisfactorily complete all required formative and summative work to the standard that the Faculty of Medical and Health Sciences requires and demonstrate New Zealand Dietitians Board Professional Standards and Competencies for Dietitians.
 Where weakness is identied in a component of this course, students may be required to undertake appropriate remediation course(s) in addition to the requirements of the programme.

 Workload Expectations